xvik/dropwizard-guicey-ext/guicey-eventbus/README.md

 NOTE: only subscriptions of beans registered at the time of injector startup will be shown.
- For example, if MyBean has subscription method but binding for it not declared (and noone depends on it) then JIT binding will be created only somewhere later in time (when bean will be actually used) and so listener registration happen after starver startup and will not be shown in console report.
+ For example, if MyBean has subscription method but binding for it not declared (and noone depends on it) then JIT binding will be created only somewhere later in time (when bean will be actually used) and so listener registration happen after server startup and will not be shown in console report.

 ##### Consuming multiple events